WINTER 2023 SESSION

 Download a pdf flyer for the program to spread the word at your school or in your community!

 GENERAL PROGRAM INFO

-We created the Protest + Print class as a venue for girls to explore and express the complex personal and political issues that impact their daily lives.
-This is a free after-school program for high school girls, nearly all of whom are girls of color.
-Over the past few years, we’ve spoken with girls who feel deeply confused and worried about the future, but also inspired and hopeful that they can be the change they want to see.
-Protest + Print is rooted in “art as activism,” using print-making as a tool to amplify girls’ creative voices.
+We created the Protest + Print class as a venue for girls and gender-expansive youth to explore and express the complex personal and political issues that impact their daily lives through the medium of printmaking.
+This is a free after-school program for high school students, nearly all of whom are girls of color.
+Over the past few years, we’ve spoken with youth who feel deeply confused and worried about the future, but also inspired and hopeful that they can be the change they want to see.
+Protest + Print is rooted in “art as activism,” using print-making as a tool to amplify students’ creative voices.
 Printmaking has been used historically and recently as an artistic tool for protest, activism and social justice, and this program continues that legacy.